gut-leben-in-deutschland/bericht/content/03/report.en.md

 <!-- ColumnLeft start -->

-Their numbers have dropped over recent years, from around 13 per cent in 2003 to less than 10 per cent in 2015.
-However, at above 10 per cent young men in Germany are at slightly greater risk than young women (9.5 per cent).
-With this, Germany has achieved one of the core targets of the Europe 2020 Strategy for Employment and Smart, Sustainable and Inclusive Growth.
+Their numbers have dropped over recent years, from around 13 per cent in 2003 to about 10 per cent in 2016.
+However, young men in Germany (10.8 per cent) have higher risk compared to young women (9.8 per cent).
+With this, Germany came close to one of the core tartgets of the Europe 2020 Strategy for Employment and Smart, Sustainable and Inclusive Growth.

-[Across Europe](http://ec.europa.eu/eurostat/tgm/table.do?tab=table&init=1&language=en&pcode=t2020_40&plugin=1) the number of early school-leavers has fallen from more than 16 per cent to just under 11 per cent.
+[Across Europe](http://ec.europa.eu/eurostat/tgm/table.do?tab=table&init=1&language=en&pcode=t2020_40&plugin=1) the number of early school-leavers has fallen from more than 16 per cent to 10.7 per cent.
 Hence, Germany is below the European average in 2016.[^1]

 <!-- ColumnLeft end -->